Shelling of links and star clusters in edgewise subdivision of a simplex: Preliminaries

-Now we recall some notions about the posets and poset topology.
+Now, we recall some notions about the posets and poset topology.
 For the basic concepts about the posets and the poset terminology we refer to Section 3 of \cite{Stanleybook}.
-The \textit{order-complex }$\Delta(P)$ of a poset P is the simplicial complex on the vertex set $P$ whose faces are the chains in $P$.
-This object (introduced by Alexandrov) is a passage between combinatorics and topology that gives topological properties to a poset.
+The \textit{order complex }$\Delta(P)$ of a poset P is the simplicial complex on the vertex set $P$ whose faces are the chains in $P$.
+This operation (introduced by Alexandrov) provides a bridge between combinatorics and topology, allowing one to define topological (geometric) properties of posets.
 For example, a poset $P$ is shellable if and only if $\Delta(P)$ is shellable.